-Protected in this nature reserve is a hidden gem, Jug Handle Beach, located halfway between the towns of Fort Bragg and Mendocino.
+A hidden gem within the nature reserve, Jug Handle Beach is located halfway between the towns of Fort Bragg and Mendocino.
 This secluded spot wows with awe-inspiring ocean views and a spectacular sandy beach with gentle crystal-clear turquoise waters.

-A short hiking trail leads through a grove of pine trees, down a staircase to a stretch of white sand in a sheltered cove.
+A short hiking trail leads through a grove of pine trees, down a staircase to a stretch of white-sand beach in a sheltered cove.
 The environment here is completely natural, complete with seaweed and driftwood strewn across the beach.
 Although it's not wide, the shoreline extends back to Highway One where a graceful arched bridge crosses the Jug Handle Creek.

 Above the beach is an ocean bluff covered with coastal prairie.
 The half-mile Headlands Loop trail leads through the tufted grass, blackberry bushes, and other low-growing shrubs out to the edge of the bluff.
 At this lookout point, the coastal views are astonishing.

 Past the beach is a 2.5-mile Ecological Staircase hiking trail that traverses a redwood forest and a pygmy forest.
 This trail is renowned for its unique landscape of wave-cut terraces that have been formed over hundreds of thousands of years.

 Jug Handle State Natural Reserve also includes public restrooms, and a picnic area with several tables located beneath a grove of shady pine trees.

 20. Mandalay Beach, Oxnard